MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-all-icons-in-the-game.md

 Use [these codes to solve the vaults](/posts/geometry-dash-all-vault-codes-2022/).
 Here are some guides to [collect user coins](/posts/geometry-dash-how-to-get-user-coins-easy/), [collect diamonds](/posts/geometry-dash-how-to-get-diamonds-easy/), and [unlock all secret areas](/posts/geometry-dash-all-vaults-and-secrets-2022/).

-For a specific list of how to get every achieve in the game, [see this list](https://gdbrowser.com/achievements).
+For a specific list of how to get every achievement in the game, [see this list](https://gdbrowser.com/achievements).
 Use the filters to find the icon you want and it will tell you how to unlock it.